 This code does not apply to websites or apps specifically offering online counselling or other preventive services (such as health screenings or check-ups) to children.
+This is because s123 scopes out 'preventive or counselling services'.
 However, more general health, fitness or wellbeing apps or services are covered.